tnakada/tnakada.github.io/_posts/2020-09-25-start-research.md

 code:
 ---

-Start research at Dr. Xie's computational biology lab.
-Work is on applying graph neural networks to heterogeneous multi-layer networks in omics data.
+Started research at Dr. Xie's computational biology lab.
+I am working on novel graph learning methods to extract insights from heterogeneous multi-layered networks in biomedical data using machine learning and deep learning techniques.